llmrisks/llmrisks.github.io/src/content/post/week11.md

 </tr>
 </table>

-Some point of discussion here were:
+Some points of discussion here were:

 •	sometimes we can see the decrease in image quality with a watermark so there is a tradeoff between quality and watermarking